Robert Lindsay (actor): Career

-Lindsay appeared in the films Fierce Creatures (1997) and Divorcing Jack (1998) and in 1998, he was cast in the recurring role of Captain Pellew in the ITV mini-series Hornblower, based on the novels of C.S.
+Lindsay appeared alongside John Cleese, Michael Palin and Jamie Lee Curtis in the comedy film Fierce Creatures (1997).
+In 1998 he appeared in Divorcing Jack (1998).
+The same year, he was cast in the recurring role of Captain Pellew in the ITV mini-series Hornblower, based on the novels by C.S.
 Forester which ran until 2003.
-Lindsay was also the original choice for the lead role in the drama Cracker; however, he turned the part down as he did not want to become too associated with heavy, darker drama characters.

 He later appeared as Fagin in the 1999 ITV Oliver Twist miniseries.

-Lindsay's longest-running role has been Ben Harper in the popular BBC sitcom My Family (2000–11).
+His longest-running role has been Ben Harper in the popular BBC sitcom My Family (2000–11), playing the role for over a decade.

 In October 2005, he starred in ITV drama series Jericho about a Scotland Yard detective investigating murder and kidnapping in London's Soho in the 1950s.
-In January and February 2006, he was the only actor (as Sneath) to appear in two loosely linked Stephen Poliakoff dramas, Friends and Crocodiles and Gideon's Daughter, shown on BBC One.
+In January and February 2006, he was the only actor (as Sneath) to appear in two loosely linked Stephen Poliakoff dramas, Friends and Crocodiles, and Gideon's Daughter, shown on BBC One.

-Lindsay has also portrayed Prime Minister Tony Blair in the Channel 4 satires A Very Social Secretary and The Trial of Tony Blair.
-In 2003, he appeared in an episode of Absolutely Fabulous playing the character of Pete, an old musician boyfriend of Edina Monsoon (Jennifer Saunders), and narrated the BBC documentary series Seven Wonders of the Industrial World (2003).
+Lindsay portrayed Prime Minister Tony Blair in the Channel 4 satires A Very Social Secretary and The Trial of Tony Blair.
+In 2003, he appeared in an episode of Absolutely Fabulous, playing the character of Pete, an old musician boyfriend of Edina Monsoon (Jennifer Saunders), and narrated the BBC documentary series Seven Wonders of the Industrial World (2003).

 He appeared in the 8th Ricky Gervais Video Podcast, in which Gervais announced that Lindsay would be in the second series of Extras, appearing in the last episode of the 2006 series as an arrogant, mean-spirited version of himself.
 Lindsay also appeared in the romantic comedy Wimbledon, as the tennis club manager who hires Peter Colt.
 In 2007 at the Old Vic Theatre, Lindsay played Archie Rice in John Osborne's The Entertainer, a role first performed by Olivier in 1957.
 In 2009, he played the protagonist, Maddox, from the Radio 4 comedy Electric Ink by Alistair Beaton.